-The best blue-light blocking glasses, Prospek Arctic from Spektrum ($37), offer both at a reasonable price.
-If you're looking for a low-cost pair, the TJIN Square Nerd Blue Light Blocking Glasses ($17) work great, too.
+The best blue light blocking glasses overall are the Prospek Arctic from Spektrum ($37), which offer a classic look and near-clear lens tint at reasonable price.
+If you're looking for a low-cost pair, the TJIN Square Nerd Blue Light Blocking Glasses ($17) and Amazon darlings and work great, too.

-If you're not sure whether blue-light-blocking glasses are for you, this $17 pair from TIJN is a good place to start.
+If you're not sure whether blue light blocking glasses are for you, this $17 pair from TIJN is a good place to start.
 The cute, nerd-shaped frames are an Amazon best-seller and a budget version of the brand's high-end styles.
 They come in multiple colors and are perfect to keep as a travel or backup pair of blue-light blockers.
 Although you can't get these with prescription lenses, TIJN's glasses do a fine job if you wear contacts or have decent eyesight.

 With Felix Gray glasses, you don't have to choose between your prescription lenses and protection from blue light.
 Although limited in number, all of Felix Gray's styles can be customized to your prescription, and the brand offers reading glasses with powers up to +2.5, too.
 They're expensive for non-prescription styles, but the $145 cost for a vision-correcting pair is quite affordable for everyday glasses.

 Felix Gray also names its glasses after famous scientists, mathematicians and inventors.
 The Roebling style is named for Emily Roebling, the first female field engineer who oversaw construction of the Brooklyn Bridge.